An introductory review of the resource theory approach to thermodynamics: Thermodynamic laws for coherence

 \subsubsection{Modes of coherence and hierarchy of thermodynamic constraints}

-While we have so far discussed asymmetry measures and their role in thermodynamics, quantum states that are not symmetric ($\mathcal{U}_t(\rho_S) \neq \rho_S$) admit a more refined decomposition in `chunks' that transform very simply under time translations.
-These are called modes of asymmetry for a general group $G$ \cite{marvian2014modes}, but here we will focus on $G=U(1)$ where they are called \emph{modes of coherence}:
+We discussed the role of the coherent properties of a quantum state in thermodynamics.
+In this respect, quantum states that are not symmetric admit a more refined decomposition in `chunks' that transform very simply under time translations.
+These are called modes of asymmetry for a general group $G$ \cite{marvian2014modes}, but here we will focus on $G=U(1)$, where they are called \emph{modes of coherence}: